kinsly/quad-test/README.md

 # Quard Intel Test
 Here I am using Sanctum tokens to authenticate requests to the API.
 Should pass the token in the Authorization header as a Bearer token.

-Check ```./Documentation``` folder for API documenation created with API including all postman requests.
+Check ```./Documentation``` folder for
+* API documenation created with API including all postman requests.
+* Postman collection json file
+* Database schema

 ## Application
 1. Using API authentication with sanctum.